bmx-clubby/bscored/README.md

 # bscored - BMX Timing Software

-bScored is a windows application designed to time BMX events. bScored can be used to create events, register riders, manage categories, create moto draw, time & score events when integrated with a the decoder.
+bScored is a windows application designed to time BMX events. bScored can be used to create events, register riders, manage categories, create moto draw, time & score events when integrated with a decoder.

 ### Installation